smaht-dac/pipelines-docs/DOCS/REFERENCE_FILES/Software_Specific/0_BWT_Index.md

-# Burrows-Wheeler Transform (BWT) Index
+# Burrows-Wheeler Transform Index

-The BWT index is generated from the Genome Reference Consortium Human Build 38 (GRCh38), specifically version GCA_000001405.15 using the no_alt_analysis_set.
+The Burrows-Wheeler Transform (BWT) index is generated from the Genome Reference Consortium Human Build 38 (GRCh38), specifically version GCA_000001405.15 using the no_alt_analysis_set.

 For more detailed information about this reference genome, please refer to the build GRCh38 documentation under “Genome Builds” section.